lukexi/rumpus/Notes.md

 No need to make these fully runtime, I guess, thanks to halive?

-UPDATE: ok, I've got a sketch of this in Projects/extensible-systems/
+UPDATE: I've got a sketch of this in Projects/extensible-systems/

 - Script systems
 "Script" system as parallel path.
 Component holds init func, which returns a state, and an update func which can update the state.
 Hold state in a Dynamic.